raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

 [^cow]: It needn't always be so: Programmers have developed specialized data structures that make operations like this cheap, often by arranging for structures to share common elements by default, and only making copies when changes are made.
 But this is not how JavaScript's built-in arrays work.

 The array we had in `prepend` is no longer used.
 In GC environments, it is marked as no longer being used, and eventually the garbage collector recycles the memory it is using.
-Lather, rinse, repeat: Ever time we call `mapWithDelaysWork`, we're creating a new array, copying all the elements from `prepend` into the new array, and then we no longer use `prepend`.
+Lather, rinse, repeat: Ever time we call `mapWith`, we're creating a new array, copying all the elements from `prepend` into the new array, and then we no longer use `prepend`.

 We may not be creating 3,000 stack frames, but we are creating three thousand new arrays and copying elements into each and every one of them.
 Although the maximum amount of memory does not grow, the thrashing as we create short-lived arrays is very bad, and we do a lot of work copying elements from one array to another.